Passive cell body plays active roles in microalgal swimming via nonreciprocal interactions

 \backsection[Author ORCIDs]{X. Hu, https://orcid.org/0009-0002-2474-1287; Z. Liu, https://orcid.org/0000-0002-3158-3902; D. Wei, https://orcid.org/0000-0002-6226-0639; S. Hu, https://orcid.org/0000-0002-8415-4263}

-As a test problem for our implementation of the boundary element method, we consider a rigid scallop consisting of two slender rigid filaments hinged at a common end.
-This model does not swim on average but oscillates.
-The orientation of the upper filament is prescribed as $\theta(t) = \theta_0[\sin(\omega t) + 1]$, where $\theta_0$ is the amplitude and $\omega$ is the frequency.
-The lower filament is held mirror-symmetric.
-We neglect the HIs between the two filaments.
+As a test problem for our implementation of the hybrid boundary element method (BEM) and regularized Stokeslet method, we consider a rigid scallop consisting of two slender rigid filaments hinged at a common end.
+This model does not swim on average, but oscillates.
+The orientation of the upper filament is prescribed as $\theta(t) = \theta_0[\sin(\omega t) + 1]$, where $\theta_0$ is the amplitude, and $\omega$ is the frequency.
+The lower filament is mirror-symmetric.